JLeseur/DU-UAV-Underwater-Submersible/README.md

 The Forward() function evaluates the yaw angle and adjusts the thruster motor signals to correct deviations of 10 degrees from the desired heading.
 This code provides real-time correction based on sensor readings to maintain driving in a straight line.

+*It is important that when using the IMU and initializing the DMP, you hold the IMU as still as possible so it can calibrate correctly*

 *This sequence repeats indefinitely.
 So there is no termination, this is used as a bench test of the IMU and Thrusters*

 ## SimpleTurnAround.ino